COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 What is right and wrong?

 We acknowledge that there are many opinions about this issue.
-Still, we are completely sure that the above explanation is strictly correct, as it is based upon dialogues and various working papers from the EU Commission and backed by EU customs agencies.
+Still, we are sure that the above explanation is strictly correct, as it is based upon dialogues and various working papers from the EU Commission, backed by EU customs agencies.
 Throughout the years, we have seen a tendency to talk down the use of TA in favor of the full importation procedure, which is also available for EU outsiders.
-Yet, the TA procedure holds numerous advantages in comparison to full importation if applied correctly.
-If you have any doubts about this explanation, simply ask the EU Commission or a competent EU customs agency for guidance instead of consulting importing companies, such as OPMAS.
+Yet, the TA procedure holds numerous advantages compared to full importation if applied correctly.
+If you have any doubts about this explanation, simply ask the EU Commission or a competent EU customs agency for guidance instead of seeking advice from importing consultants, such as OPMAS.
 We have ourselves asked for guidance from capable EU regulators several times, and we have never received a reply that did not support our descriptions.
-Moreover, since 2014 the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
-This is thanks to the huge effort from, e.g., the EU Commission and NBAA.

-The TA procedure has become a very well-defined customs procedure
+The Temporary Admission procedure has become a very well-defined customs procedure

-Please note that TA can be used to fly privately, corporately, and commercially within the EU without any problems and with EU-resident persons onboard, if applied correctly.
+Please note that TA can be used to fly privatelycorporately, and commercially within the EU without any problems and with EU-resident persons onboard if applied correctly.
 Since 2014, the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
 This is thanks to the huge effort from, e.g., the EU Commission and NBAA.

 Legal background for Temporary Admission

 The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
-The 2014 working paper from the EU Customs Code Committee (available in English, French, and German) is especially important.
-Operators should always be aware that these documents are not binding for the EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency to outline the correct use and understanding based on the specific setup.
+The 2014 working paper from the Union Customs Code Committee (available in English, French, and German) is especially important.
+Operators should always be aware that these documents are not binding for EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency outlining the correct use and understanding based on the specific setup.
 The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, and Greece.

-Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where an operator often needs guidance to use TA safely.
-None of the grey zone areas create problems for using TA if correctly handled and documented.
+Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where operators often need guidance to use TA safely.
+None of the grey zone areas create problems against using TA if correctly handled and documented.

 How can we help?